Stewart’s home page

 Eliciting

-Stakeholders’ Knowledge of Goals and Processes to Derive IT Support, Green,
+Stakeholders’ Knowledge of Goals and Processes to Derive IT Support

 S., Workshop on Requirements Engineering for Business Process Support